MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 >[!Caution]
 >Be Careful!
 Permissions created programmatically are not subject to review or confirmation.
 They take effect immediately.

 In this tutorial, you'll grant app roles that are exposed by an API to an app.
-App roles, also called application permissions, app-only permissions, or direct access permissions, allow an app to call an API with its own identity.
+App roles, also called application permissions, or direct access permissions, allow an app to call an API with its own identity.

 ## Prerequisites

 To successfully complete this tutorial, make sure you have the required prerequisites:

 1. Microsoft Graph PowerShell SDK is installed.
 Follow the [Install the Microsoft Graph PowerShell SDK](installation.md) guide to install the SDK.
 1. Microsoft Graph PowerShell using a global administrator role and the appropriate permissions.
-For this tutorial, the `Application.ReadWrite.All` and `AppRoleAssignment.ReadWrite.All` delegated permissions are required.
+For this tutorial, the `Application.Read.All` and `AppRoleAssignment.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Graph PowerShell, run;

     ```powershell
     Connect-MgGraph -Scopes "Application.ReadWrite.All", "AppRoleAssignment.ReadWrite.All"